What Is Fair Market Value (FMV) And How Can You Prove It?

 A real estate agent can create a comparative market analysis to help homeowners understand what homes are selling for in their market.
 Essentially, it’s a deep dive into what homes are selling for and the condition they are in.

 CMAs can be performed historically as well.
-In other words, if you need the FMV for a time past, an agent can help.
+In other words, if you need the FMV for a point in the past, a real estate agent can help.

 Order A Market Value Appraisal